kwame-y/PCBCard/JOURNAL.md

 # June 11th, 2026

 With the help of auto-router and a copious amount of part shifting I've finally achieved a pretty good result.
-I had to use this Youtube tutorial to figure out how to make the NFC antenna, it was much simpler than I thought it'd be.
-I also used this website to help me create the traces easier but I found too much trouble adjusting it so I ended making the traces by hand.
+I had to use this [Youtube tutorial](https://youtu.be/j1Ck5NCs40M?si=HHhHnbbrR60XLGnc) to figure out how to make the NFC antenna, it was much simpler than I thought it'd be.
+I also used this [website](https://kbeckmann.github.io/nfc-antenna-generator/) to help me create the traces easier but I found too much trouble adjusting it so I ended making the traces by hand.
 Overall I'd say this was a pretty enlightening experience, now all I have left to do is to make it look nicer & more put together.
-I added some pictures of jellyfish & fish on the card and I want to add some small text with like "Species, Genus, [small blurb]," for some cool factor, mainly because I got inspired from the text on this other [PCB card](https://forge.hackclub.com/projects/342), I might even change up the whole Silkscreen stuff to make it look like a data card of a jellyfish.
+I added some pictures of jellyfish & fish on the card and I want to add some small text with like "Species, Genus, [small blurb]," for some cool factor, mainly because I got inspired from the text on this other [PCB card](https://forge.hackclub.com/projects/342), I might even change up the whole Silkscreen stuff to make it look like a data card of a jellyfish (i'm very indecisive on what I want it too look like).

 I've also added some contact info for me on the back.
-It was all made in Inkscape because I got annoyed on working with objects in KiCad, but because I couldn't find
+It was all made in Inkscape because I got annoyed on working with objects in KiCad.
+I also found out KiCad does not have a .ttf or .otf font file, so I used a Hershey font from Github as substitute, I think it does pretty well all things considered.

+What's left for me to do now is add final touches and package it for shipping & hopefully it passes!

+Time Spent: **~2.5 hours**